Abstract

 Introduction

 To clarify the causal cognitive mechanism of self-control on procrastination, we conducted a double-blind, randomized, multiple-session, placebo-controlled design, with a 2 (active HD-tDCS vs. sham control) × 2 (before first neural stimulation vs. after last neural stimulation) full factorial design (see Fig. 1).
 This HD-tDCS protocol consisted of 7 sessions spaced over 15 days, and each session was implemented every two days.
 To ensure sound ecological validity, each procrastinator was informed to report one REAL-LIFE task that he/she should complete the following day (e.g., Day 2) after the current neuromodulation session (e.g., Day 1), and was asked to report the ACTUAL performance for completing this task in that day (Day 2) (see Fig. 1).
 Based on the temporal decision model of procrastination (Zhang, Liu, et al., 2019), we drew on the experience sampling method (ESM) to estimate the real dynamics of task aversiveness and task-outcome value by using a parameter-free model in each session.
 More importantly, to clarify which pathway best explains the neurocognitive mechanism of procrastination, we built upon the mixed-effects general linear model and Quasi-Bayesian causal mediation model to test whether the changes in task aversiveness and task outcome value caused by HD-tDCS could predict decreased procrastination.
-Finally, the follow-up investigation for actual procrastination was conducted after the experiment for 6 months to attempt to test the long-term retention of this neural stimulation effect.
+Finally, the follow-up investigation for actual procrastination was conducted for 6 months after the experiment to examine the long-term retention of this neural stimulation effect.

 Experimental diagram of this study.